ibra-kdbra/Cpp_Projects/README.md

 ### [Define_evil](./define_evil)

-*A macro library for the morally compromised C and C++ programmer*
+*A macro library for the morally compromised C and C++ programmer.*

-It's an MIT licensed collection of clean, modular, well documented macro hacks with full unit test coverage.
+It's an MIT-licensed collection of clean, modular, well-documented macro hacks with full unit test coverage.
-Complex macros are useful when pushing the limits of what C/C++ can be.

 **Why?**

-Complex macros are useful when pushing the limits of what C/C++ can be.
-For example, you could use `#define EVIL` macros to construct a domain-specific language that is technically C or C++ (gets compiled by any normal compiler) but looks and feels quite different.
+Complex macros are useful when pushing the limits of what C/C++ can do.
+For example, you could use `#define EVIL` macros to construct a domain-specific language that is technically C or C++ (compiled by any normal compiler) but looks and feels quite different.
 An extreme example of this is [Python++](https://github.com/wmww/Python-plus-plus), where many of these ideas originated. `#define EVIL` was created to split out and clean up the reusable bits of Python++.
 <div align="right">
 <a href="#projects-titles"> 📚 </a>
 </div>